-- 3.18 The Council monitors planning applications throughout the year.
+- 3.23 The Council monitors planning applications throughout the year.
 The data collected on housing approvals and completions feeds into the Council's Authority Monitoring Report (AMR) and annual five year housing land supply position note.
-Occasionally, an additional mid-year position update is produced for the purposes of a planning appeal. - 3.19 In determining the five year housing land supply position the Council's Planning Policy team carries out an extensive monitoring exercise.
+Occasionally, an additional mid-year position update is produced for the purposes of a planning appeal or significant change in the supply. - 3.24 In determining the five year housing land supply position the Council's Planning Policy team carries out an extensive monitoring exercise.
 This involves speaking to case officers, colleagues in the Council's Building Control team, Legal and Commercial Business teams, planning agents, landowners and developers.
-These discussions help to establish: the status of planning applications, progress on development sites; anticipated build out rates; and if there have been, or will be, any challenges that might delay delivery. - 3.20 Where possible, sites are monitored throughout the planning process; from pre-application and early allocation discussion stages to the development's completion.
-The information is fed into the Council's housing trajectory, which is monitored as part of the AMR. - 3.21 At the plan-making stage the Council has worked closely with proponents of housing allocations to ensure that sites are deliverable and that emerging policy requirements are not a barrier to the timely delivery of future development.
-This also includes advising neighbourhood plan steering groups in assessing potential housing sites and drafting policy.
-The Council and proponents of LPP2 housing allocations have sought to highlight and agree the basic principles of proposed allocations through Statements of Common Ground.
-These have helped secure a degree of certainty for the parties involved until LPP2 is adopted. - 3.22 The below table outlines the key areas of work that the Council is involved in and its role in supporting housing delivery within the district.
+These discussions help to establish: the status of planning

+- applications, progress on development sites; anticipated build out rates; and if there have been, or will be, any challenges that might delay delivery. - 3.25 Where possible, sites are monitored throughout the planning process; from pre-application and early allocation discussion stages to the development's completion.
+The information is fed into the Council's housing trajectory, which is monitored as part of the AMR.